You’ll never find the right food to solve a picky-eating problem.

 Research shows that young kids don’t really know what they like or don’t like…They’re still exploring.

-In other words, if your kids are younger than 5, don’t believe what they say.
+In other words, if your kids are younger than 5, don’t take what they say in regard to food preferences as gospel.

 Kids don’t even know which foods they’ll try.